Scooter Troubleshooting Guide

 breaker with a multimeter is the best way to determine if

 The brake lever switch informs the speed

-controller to turn off when the brakes are applied.
-When
+controller to turn the motor off when the brakes are applied.
+Most scooters have

-disconnect it from the speed controller and then try to run the
+lever wire connector from the speed controller and then see if the scooter runs.

-only when the brake lever switch is disconnected.
+If the scooter run when the brake lever switch is disconnected from the speed

 Key Switch Or Power Switch